The plenary sessions represent the culmination of the legislative work done in committees and in the political groups.

 These sessions are where the Parliament formally sits to vote on EU legislation and adopt its position on political issues.

-The European parliament has 751 elected members from 28 Member States of the European Union and conducts its plenary debates in 24 languages.
+The European Parliament has elected members from all Member States of the European Union and conducts its plenary debates in 24 languages.

 The agenda for the plenary sitting is published online.
 This agenda is deemed to be definitive only after the adoption by the Conference of Presidents (of political groups) - in principle each Thursday before the Strasbourg part-session.